Overnight Interest Rate

 The overnight interest rate is the rate at which banks lend or borrow funds from each other in the overnight market.
 It is the rate that influences other interest rates in the economy.

-- On July 15, 2020, Bank of Canada announced that it was maintaining its overnight interest rate at 0.25 per cent.
+- On January 20, 2021, the Bank of Canada maintained its overnight interest rate at 0.25 per cent.

 - March 4, 2020: down to 1.25 per cent